-I created this DIY Faux Wallpaper with Sharpie Paint Pen for my foyer.
-I wanted wallpaper in my foyer but I didn’t want to put up wallpaper because I like to change things often.
-I drew a template of a floral design onto a piece of plastic and traced the floral design onto the wall.
-It really was easy to do and who doesn’t love to draw on the walls?
+This DIY Faux Floral Wallpaper with Sharpie Paint Pen is so much fun to draw.
+This DIY wall treatment will save you so much money.
+I wanted wallpaper in my foyer but I didn’t want to put up wallpaper.
+A template of a floral design was drawn on a piece of plastic and traced onto the wall.
+Who doesn’t love to draw on the walls?

 A Sharpie Permanent Marker is very hard to cover with paint.
 I repeat, do not use a permanent marker.
 I used two paint pens for my wall that is 65 square feet.
 You may want to purchase a couple of extra paint pens and return the ones you don’t use so that you don’t have to run to the store in the middle of your project.

 I knew before I started that everything had to be straight, even, and almost exact so that it would look like wallpaper instead of being hand-drawn.

 I googled pictures of hand-drawn peonies and printed off a few pictures that I liked.
 Most importantly, I had to find flowers that were simple enough for me to draw.
 I created a floral design for me to trace on the wall.
 You can view the tutorial for How to Make a Stencil for a Wall.

 Measuring the width of my template, it was 16 inches wide.
 I wanted to make sure that my floral design stayed straight going up the wall so I placed painters tape every 16 inches on the wall.
 That made it so easy for me to keep everything lined up and placed perfectly.
 Trace the design on the wall with a pencil for the first one but I switch to use the paint pen for the rest of the wall.

 I made a few small mistakes but it is not noticeable at all.
 If my paint pen bled, I covered it up with wall paint and a small art paintbrush.